 As required by the Dodd-Frank Act, this vote does not overrule any decisions by the board of directors, will not create or imply any change to or any additional fiduciary duties of the board of directors and will not restrict or limit the ability of stockholders generally to make proposals for inclusion in proxy materials related to executive compensation.

-Your board of directors unanimously recommends a vote "FOR" the approval, on an advisory basis, of the compensation of our named executive officers.
+Your board of directors unanimously recommends a vote for an advisory vote on executive compensation "Annually".

 CERTAIN INFORMATION ABOUT MANAGEMENT

 EXECUTIVE OFFICERS